UK PM Johnson orders for plans to end reliance on Chinese imports: The Times

 Johnson told lawmakers he would take steps to protect Britain’s technological base, with the government review also expected to include personal protective equipment and drugs, the report added.

-The development comes as Beijing has been tackling mounting international criticism over its handling of the coronavirus outbreak, which began in China before spreading to the rest of the world. [nL3N2C90NI]
+The development comes as Beijing has been tackling mounting international criticism over its handling of the coronavirus outbreak, which began in China before spreading to the rest of the world.

 Reporting by Kanishka Singh in Bengaluru; Editing by Shri Navaratnam